enormandeau/github_tutorial/README.md

 ## What to expect from this tutorial
 After going trough this tutorial, you will:
-- Have a solid grasp of revision control
+- Understand what revision control is about
 - Know the basics of how to use Git and GitHub
 - Know which graphical interfaces are available for your OS
 - Be able to start using GitHub to share and collaborate!